underscoreio/essential-scala/src/pages/classes/case-classes.md

 ~~~

    <div class="alert alert-info">
    **Java tip:** The two expressions above are equivalent.
-Scala's `==` operator is different from Java's -- it delegates to `equals` rather than comparing values on reference identity.
+Scala's `==` operator is different from Java's---it delegates to `equals` rather than comparing values on reference identity.

    Scala has an operator called `eq` with the same behaviour as Java's `==`.
 However, it is rarely used in application code: